A scrotal mass is a lump or bulge that can be felt in the scrotum, the sac that contains the testicles.

 When to Contact a Medical Professional

 Call your health care provider if you find a lump or bulge in your scrotum.
 Any new growth in the testicle or scrotum needs to be checked by your health care provider to determine if it may be testicular cancer.

-You can prevent scrotal masses caused by sexually transmitted diseases (for example, epididymitis) by practicing safe sex.
+You can prevent scrotal masses caused by sexually transmitted diseases by practicing safe sex.

 To prevent scrotal masses caused by injury, wear an athletic cup during exercise.